The index of centralizers of elements of reductive Lie algebras: Proof of Theorem for rigid nilpotent orbits

 \begin{coro} Suppose that either $\g$ has type $\mathrm{G}_{2}$, $\mathrm{F}_{4}$, $\mathrm{E}_{6}$, or $\g$ has type $\mathrm{E}_{7}$ and $\dim \g^{e} \neq 41$, or $\g$ has type $\mathrm{E}_{8}$ and \hbox{$\dim \g^{e}\not\in \{112,84,76,72,46\}$}.
 Then $\dim \z(\g^e)=1$ and the index of $\g ^{e}$ is equal to $\rg$. \end{coro}

-According to Corollary~\ref{car2}, it remains 7 cases; there are indeed two rigid nilpotent orbits of dimension 46 in E$_8$.
+According to Corollary~\ref{car2}, it remains 7 cases; there are indeed two rigid nilpotent orbits of codimension 46 in E$_8$.
 We handle now these remaining cases.
-We process here in a different way; we will study technical conditions on $\g^e$ under which $\ind\g^e=\rg$.
+We process here in a different way; we study technical conditions on $\g^e$ under which $\ind\g^e=\rg$.
 For the moment, we state general results about the index.

 Let ${\goth a}$ be an algebraic Lie algebra.
 Recall that the stabilizer of $\xi \in \a^*$ for the coadjoint representation is denoted by ${\goth a}^{\xi}$ and that $\xi $ is regular if $\dim {\goth a}^{\xi }=\ind \a$.
 Choose a commutative subalgebra ${\goth t}$ of ${\goth a}$ consisted of semisimple elements of $\a$ and denote by $\z_{\a}({\goth t})$ the centralizer of ${\goth t}$ in ${\goth a}$.
 Then ${\goth a}={\z_{\a}({\goth t})} \oplus [{\goth t},{\goth a}]$.
 The dual $\z_{\a}({\goth t})^{*}$ of $\z_{\a}({\goth t})$ identifies to the orthogonal complement of $[{\goth t},{\goth a}]$ in ${\goth a}^{*}$.
 Thus, $\xi \in \z_{\a}({\goth t})^*$ if and only if ${\goth t}$ is contained in $\a^{\xi}$.